magicaks/magicaks/setup.md

     * **resource_group_name** is the resource group name to create for the long lasting resources
     * **cluster_name** is a prefix for many of the resources, keep this short, and without dashes to fulfill [Azure naming requirements](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-name-rules)

-3. Execute the terraform scripts to provision the resources (from the [1-preprovision](./1-preprovision/) folder)
+3. Execute the Terraform scripts to provision the resources (from the [1-preprovision](./1-preprovision/) folder):

     ```bash
     terraform init